golang/vulndb/README.md

 * `cmd/dbdiff` provides a tool for comparing two different versions of the vulnerability database
 * `cmd/gendb` provides a tool for converting YAML reports into JSON database
-* `cmd/genhtml` provides a tool for converting YAML reports into a HTML website
 * `cmd/linter` provides a tool for linting individual reports
 * `cmd/report2cve` provides a tool for converting YAML reports into JSON CVEs